 Savings: Time & Money

 Be it money or time, smartphone apps can get you so much more savings.
 Simplified and automatic tracking saves you time.
-Accurate and complete CRA compliant records of all your business kilometers ensure you maximize your tax deductions and savings.
+Accurate and complete CRA-compliant records of all your business kilometers ensure you maximize your tax deductions and savings.

 In addition, some advanced mileage tracking apps have integrations to accounting software that saves you time.
 No need to keep separate records for your car and your accounting software.
 These integrations not only save time and money but also improves better communication with you and your accountant, which is a huge boon by itself.

-Transparency – Inflated employee estimates
+Transparency – Inflated Employee Estimates

 A lot of smartphone mileage tracking apps have enterprise solutions for mileage reimbursement purposes.
 These apps take the guesswork and verification process out and bring in more transparency to the process through automated tracking technologies and map verified locations.
 This not only saves the company from potential fraud leading to more savings in terms of time and money.

-Schedule and time management
+Schedule and Time Management

 Dispatching a team on the road and scheduling pickup/deliveries for many businesses can be a logistical and scheduling nightmare.
 But automated tracking with smartphones and monitoring on the web can save the day and vastly improve the schedule and time management capabilities of small to medium organizations.

-How can TripLog help?
+How Can TripLog Help?

 Whether you are a self-employed or a salaried individual, and whether you do it manually or by using an automated system, keeping track of all your kilometers is a must if you want to claim back some of that expense.
-So, do visit the CRA website for more details but use this blog as your guide to get started on mileage tracking and maximizing your deductions at tax time.
+So, do visit the CRA website for more details but use this blog as your guide to getting started on mileage tracking and maximizing your deductions at tax time.